 This group of foods can be confusing in terms of categorizing it, but whether it’s a nut or a seed or a legume is really not important.
 What is important is that beans, nuts, lentils and seeds are plant-based proteins.
 Beans and lentils are a versatile food group, and they are a great replacement for meat that is naturally low in fat and high in fiber.
 You can easily add black beans, lentils or chickpeas to a salad.
 And if you typically buy a salad in your work cafe, it’s easy to pack a serving of beans to bring along with you.
 You can even add cooked beans to meatballs and burgers.
 While beans have long been known to be a staple of a healthy diet, nuts haven’t always enjoyed a good reputation.
 In fact, decades ago nuts were virtually condemned due to their fat content.
 Today, however, nuts and seeds are seeing a resurgence as a mainstay of a healthy diet.
 Not only are they a plant-based, antioxidant-rich protein source, but research also suggests they can help improve cholesterol levels, have anti-inflammatory properties and provide a variety of nutrients.
 Some nuts and seeds are high in calories, so portion control is important when incorporating these into your diet.
 But there’s no need to obsessively count out your almond serving each day.
 Even a small handful of almonds or sunflower seeds is a smarter snacking choice than chips or crackers.

 With this menu, it would seem we recommend you “go vegan.”
 Not at all.
-It’s simply that plant-based foods should be the center of all your meals and snacks.
+It’s simply that plant-based foods should be the center of all your meals and snacks if you want to live longer and live stronger.
 You may want to add fish, lean meat or dairy in small portions, and that’s certainly fine.
 Salmon on your salad and crumbled feta in your quinoa are great additions to a healthy diet.
-To add years to your life, slow cognitive decline and redefine aging, however, we recommend you make plant based foods the star of the show, with animal proteins making an occasional appearance in a supporting role.
+To add years to your life, slow cognitive decline and redefine aging, however, we recommend making plant based foods the star of the show, with animal proteins making an occasional appearance in a supporting role.